codewar65/VTX_ClientServer/README.md

 The client software then connects to the server via a web socket connection.
 Upon a 'user' connection to the web socket server, the server will spawn a 'sysop' defined application ('node' software).
-The 'node' software pipes UTF-8 ANSI text to / from the server via StdIn / StdOut.
+The 'node' software pipes raw binary text to / from the server via StdIn / StdOut.
 The server then relays this stream to the 'user' through the web socket connection.
 Alternately, VTX server can be configured to connect to a remote telnet server (bbs or other service).